 Example

-The Shuttle poem main function below uses the #[shuttle_shared_db::Postgres] attribute macro to provision a shared Postgres database, which can be accessed using a pre-configured, authenticated sqlx Pool.
+The Shuttle main function below uses the #[shuttle_shared_db::Postgres] attribute macro to provision a shared Postgres database, which can be accessed with an sqlx Pool.

 main.rs